ryanzachry/timeclock/README.md

 * Automatic flagging of tardies along with tracking
 * Various reports for time and changes made
 * Easy export / upload to external payroll, iSeries or Zuman.
+* Multiple locations and time zones for grouping employees

 - - -